CleverCloud/documentation/content/doc/ci-cd/_index.md

   - component: gitlab.com/CleverCloud/clever-cloud-pipeline/deploy-to-prod@~latest
 ```

 This assumes you have a running app on Clever Cloud.
-Any commit on your default branch (`main`, `master` or other name) will trigger a deployment for this app.
+Any commit on your default branch (`main`, `master` or other name) triggers a deployment for this app.
 [Inject the following variables in your GitLab repository settings](https://docs.gitlab.com/ee/ci/variables/index.html#for-a-project):

 - `APP_ID`: you app_id on Clever Cloud, find it at the top right in Clever Cloud Console, in your application tab.
 - `CLEVER_TOKEN` and `CLEVER_SECRET`: find it in your machine, usually in `~/.config/clever-cloud/clever-tools.json`, after [installing the CLI](/doc/CLI).